xvmdvx/FENNECv1/FENNEC/README.md

       End: [🔄 REFRESH] button centered.

 REVIEW MODE:
-This is a detailed mode for the Revenue Assurance team to assist on the order review step.
+This is a detailed mode for the Revenue Assurance team to assist with the order review step.

 MAIN:
    DB: